About The Sea Ranch

 Their challenge was to demonstrate that people can inhabit a beautiful and fragile land located along a wild stretch of the California coast without destroying it.
 Adherence to their original architectural and design concepts resulted in the evolution of an ‘intentional community’, one that is unique on the California coast, if not the world.
 It is the willingness of The Sea Ranch community, past and present, to engage in informed planning for its future, and to instill in its membership an enduring commitment to environmental stewardship and community service.

 Straddling narrow, windy Highway 1, The Sea Ranch spans about ten miles of the Pacific’s coastal shelf and extends only about a mile inland.
 A tight, linear form, ill-suited for large-scale resort development, invites clustering of houses at intervals marked by cypress hedgerows that form enclaves of grassy meadows.
 What was once barren range land is slowly reverting to forest as trees and willows creep down water-courses back to the edge of the sea.
-Humans, deer, fox, and the occasional mountain lion share wild forests and meadows with mutual respect – or tolerance, in the case of raccoons, skunks and wild turkeys.
 The terrain is rugged, the surf treacherous, the ocean cold.
 Winds have sculpted cypress and pines into rhythmic shapes.
 The climate ranges from bright sunshine to dense fog, howling winds and pelting rain — sometimes all in a single day.
 The weather, the season and the time of day all contribute to The Sea Ranch’s dramatic beauty.

 Community